Kang the Conqueror: Chronomonitor #616

 Chronomonitor #616 is a variation of Kang the Conqueror who works for the Time Variance Authority (TVA), inducted into the organization on his first attempt to travel back in time.
 A renegade Chronomonitor from the organization, he is stripped of his power after interfering with history for personal gain as part of a mid-life crisis before escaping custody and killing and replacing a version of himself as Rama-Tut.
 Ultimately, Chronomonitor #616 is trapped in a time loop by the TVA, swearing revenge upon them and the Fantastic Four.

 Mister Gryphon

 Qeng Gryphon, or simply Mister Gryphon, is a variation of Kang the Conqueror that is confined to the present.
-He is an Asian American businessman and the CEO of Qeng Enterprises.
+He is the CEO of Qeng Enterprises.

+He Who Remains

+He Who Remains is an older variant of Kang the Conqueror and is the final director of the Time Variance Authority at the Citadel at the End of Time, the last reality of the Multiverse.